-The published avoided cost rates established in Order No. 31025 have not changed.
+The Projects also argue that "[w]hen the published rates change, or become otherwise unavailable to a QF before the QF can obtain a contract, the QF is entitled to grandfathered rates if it can 'demonstrate that but for the actions of [the utility, the QF] was otherwise entitled to a power purchase contract."
+Comments at 7.
+However, the published avoided cost rates established in Order No. 31025 have not changed.
 What has changed is the size at which wind and solar projects can avail themselves of the published avoided cost rates.
 Consistent with FERC regulations, and as set out in Order No. 32176, published rates are available to wind and solar QFs with a design capacity of 100 kW or less.
 18 C.F.R. § 292.304(c)(1-2).
 Wind and solar projects larger than 100 kW are still entitled to PURPA contracts at avoided cost rates calculated using the IRP Methodology.
+Because published avoided cost rates remain unchanged and only the eligibility size has changed, grandfathering criteria applied to rate changes are not applicable here.
 Regarding the application of a change in the eligibility cap, we adopt a bright line rule: a Firm Energy Sales Agreement/Power Purchase Agreement must be executed, i.e., signed by both parties to the agreement, prior to the effective date of the change in eligibility criteria.

-The Firm Energy Sales Agreements between Idaho Power and the two projects were executed on December 14, 2010.
-The Agreements recite that each project will have a maximum capacity amount of 23 MW.
+The Firm Energy Sales Agreements between Idaho Power and the two Projects were executed on December 28, 2010.
+The Agreements recite that each Project will have a maximum capacity amount of 21 MW.
 Under normal and/or average conditions, each project will not exceed 10 aMW on a monthly basis.
 Because the size of each of these wind projects exceeds 100 kW, they are not eligible to receive published rate contracts.
 Simply put, the rates contained in the Agreements do not comply with Order No. 32176.
 Therefore, we disapprove the two Firm Energy Sales Agreements.